FHIR/fhir-package-loader/README.md

 # FHIR Package Loader

-FHIR Package Loader is a utility that downloads published FHIR packages from the FHIR package registry.
+FHIR Package Loader provides TypeScript/JavaScript classes for loading FHIR packages and querying them for FHIR resources.
+It can load FHIR packages from a local cache, the FHIR registry, an NPM registry, and/or the FHIR build server.

 ## FHIR Foundation Project Statement